PranabKumarSahoo/kanban-board-app-react/README.md

 ...other files

 ## Components
-**Hero**
+**Hero:**
-The Hero component is the main display component that renders Kanban cards based on their status, user, or priority.
+- The Hero component is the main display component that renders Kanban cards based on their status, user, or priority.
 It utilizes React Context to manage state related to cards, filters, and ordering.

-**Usage:**
+**Usage**
 ```js
 import { Hero } from './components';
 import { DisplayCardProvider } from './context/DisplayCardContext';